-Users of analytic reports receive demonstrations of reports, user guides and/or product descriptions, as needed.
+Users of analytic reports receive demonstrations of reports, dashboards, user guides and/or product descriptions, as needed.
 Field Operations staff receive 26 U.S.C. § 6103 and disclosure training.
 In addition, all TTB employees complete the annual Privacy Awareness and Cyber Security Awareness training.
 Finally, system sponsors and IT staff supporting development, maintenance, and operations of IT systems are required to take additional specialized security training each year.
-For all available governmental data sources, users must sign a non-disclosure agreement before receiving access.